freakout42/formax/docs/DeveloperGuide.md

 Trigger Points
 --------------

-Every function that an event calls might have on or more trigger point associated with it.
+Every function that an event calls might have one or more trigger point associated with it.
 A trigger point is temporal place in an event with a specific trigger type is associated.
 Trigger points and triggers are your primary